baibaipangpang-bbpp/lora_w_diffusion/README.md

 - [ zhiyin ] try different dropout
 - [ zhiyin ] compare performance of lora on attention only, conv only, and attention+conv.
 - [ zhiyin ] experiment to see whether we can mix the style.
-- [ zhiyin ] try different agumentation settings
+-  ✅ try different agumentation settings
     - Dataset diversity is more important than aggressive augmentation—cover different calligraphy styles (e.g., 行书, 草书, 隶书).
     - Use higher-resolution crops (e.g., 512x512 or larger) to retain fine-grained stroke details.
     -